 - Passionflower (Chrysin)

 Recent research has also confirmed the existence of a previously unknown class of cancer-causing estrogen-mimicking compounds: “metalloestrogens.”
 The following metals, which are added to thousands of consumer products, including vaccines, have been identified as being capable of binding to cellular estrogen receptors and then mimicking the actions of physiological estrogens.
 These can all be detoxed on a Mineral Power program.
 They include:

 Resetting the Balance

 If you suffer from some of the problems mentioned earlier, you may want to consult with an innovative physician or nutritionist who recognizes the syndrome of estrogen dominance.
 A naturopathic doctor can measure the levels of hormones in your blood or, in the case of progesterone, in your saliva.
 Estrogen dominance is not a standard medical diagnosis but is entering the lexicon of alternative-minded physicians.
 Such a doctor would be likely to recommend the following means of resetting your estrogen balance:

-Hair Mineral Analysis/Nutritional Balancing Program.
+Wendy’s Mineral Power Program.
 I HIGHLY recommend a Mineral Power program using hair mineral analysis to balance estrogen dominance.
 This is the program I used to balance my estrogen.
 There are many companies that do hair mineral analysis, but Mineral Power is quite unique.
 A hair mineral analysis is an incredibly powerful tool in diagnosing and providing a comprehensive program to recover from estrogen dominance.
 Based on your test results, you will be given supplements to balance your hormones, replenish mineral deficiencies, and detox heavy metals, in addition to a detox plan and a diet tailored specifically to your metabolism.
 Once you know and provide the exact nutrients your body needs in the exact combinations to properly balance your body chemistry, your body starts to heal itself.
 When toxic metals and chemicals are removed naturally and safely, cells can make more energy and symptoms start disappearing.

-If you do a Nutritional Balancing program using hair mineral analysis, you can avoid having to deal with or use any of the supplements recommended below.
+If you do a Mineral Power (formerly called Nutritional Balancing) program using hair mineral analysis, you can avoid having to deal with or use any of the supplements recommended below.
 The program is streamlined and provides every supplement you need to heal.
 For more information, see Mineral Power.